Urmia clashes: Background

-On January 11, the first battle between the Assyrians and the Iranian Government occurred when 55 Assyian soldiers out of the 100 stationed in Salamas, left for Julfa to get clothing for the army when they were ambushed and killed by the Iranian army.
+On January 11, the first battle between the Assyrians and the Iranian Government occurred when 55 Assyrian soldiers out of the 100 stationed in Salamas, left for Julfa to get clothing for the army when they were ambushed and killed by the Iranian army.
 Soon after, the Iranians attacked the Assyrians stationed in Khoy but were pushed back, and the Assyrians would only retain 42 out of the original 100 after these clashes.
 This incident was quickly delivered to the Patriarch Mar Benyamin Shimun, who after seeing an Iranian cavalry leave Tabriz and go towards Urmia, sent delegates including Agha Petros to the mayor of Urmia, Irshad Homayun, who said that the killings wouldn't stop which left the Assyrian delegates saddened.
 After hearing the news, Mar Benyamin arranged a meeting with the Central council of Assyrians and Armenians, and there they came to the agreement to fight if the Iranians were to attempt to expel them.

 On February 9, some Assyrians were entering the city through the western gate when they were shot upon and killed by the soldiers of Arshad el Moolk.
 Soon after, a special force was sent by Arshad el Moolk to surround Agha Petros in his home which was located in the Christian quarter of Urmia.
 Agha Petros told his family to hide and proceeded to shoot a machine gun he had planted in a position within the building at them, while the walls and windows of his mansion were being riddled by their bullets.
 He thinned down so rapidly and so effectively the line of the attackers, that they left the heaps of their dead and wounded and fled leaving their dead.